 Because hypertension shows no warning signs, most people do not know they have it until it’s too late.
 What is high blood pressure (BP)?
-New guidelines released in 2017 by the American Heart Association, American College of Cardiology and American Society of Hypertension, the new benchmark for optimum blood pressure control is 130/80 mmHg.
+The American Heart Association, American College of Cardiology and American Society of Hypertension, the benchmark for optimum blood pressure control is 130/80 mmHg.
 It should be less than that in everyone.

 It is recommended to check your BP twice a day.
 Take the reading two hours after breakfast and one hour after dinner.
 The more you check it in a day, the more it will go up.
 Keep a record and take that to your physician.
 If it’s above 130/80 for three readings, you have hypertension and it must be treated.